cqfn/pdd/README.md

 /**
  * @todo #36 Multiline text can use the same prefix in all lines or the same
  *  amount of spaces.
-    So this will be added to the puzzle description.
+ *  So this will be added to the puzzle description.
 If you want to divide the
- *  puzzle by empty line, just add a space to that line
+ *  puzzle by empty line, just add a backspace to that line
- *
+ *  \
  *  and continue the text after.
  *
  *  This line is not part of the puzzle, because the line before contains less